Skip to main content

 • Object to a petition for expungement.

-Victims Rights listed are summarized from Utah State 77-37.
+Victim Rights listed are summarized from Utah State 77-37.
 Refer to the code for exact and full language.